Social Media and Cybersafety

 I am increasingly fascinated by digital culture which sees our lives being interwoven with technology so that the “need” to be online has become highly addictive.
 Unfortunately, our kids also seem to have been sucked into the vortex of our self-created digital world which triggers a hit of dopamine every time someone “likes” our post on Facebook or TikTok.

 Our headphones I liken to an intravenous drip attached straight to our brains, so we can look at a screen and listen to music at the same time creating sensory overload.
-Our kids are also fully connected to technology in their day-to-day lives through smartwatches, smartphones, iPads, laptops, chrome books, TVs etc. This is where parents need to set an example to their kids by taking time out from the digital world, getting outside and away from devices, and maybe even having an online or device-free day/week, a digital detox as it were.
+Our kids are also fully connected to technology in their day-to-day lives through smartwatches, smartphones, iPads, laptops, chrome books, TVs etc. This is where parents need to set an example to their kids by taking time out from the digital world, getting outside and away from devices, and maybe even having an online or device-free day/week, try to Take the Digital Detox Challenge: Disconnect to Reconnect.

 Always online and connected